Written by

 Source: From BoltPosts

-2. Open Terminal in Other from Launchpad.
+2. Open Terminal from Launchpad > Other.

-3. Copy and paste the one of the commands below and press Return/Enter.
-Here "MyVolume" means where the macOS installer file will be stored.
-You should replace it with your USB drive name.
+3. Copy and paste one of the commands below and press Return/Enter.

 macOS Sonoma sudo /Applications/Install\ macOS\ Sonoma.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-macOS Montereysudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+macOS Monterey sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-macOS Big Sursudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+macOS Big Sur sudo /Applications/Install\ macOS\ Big\ Sur.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-macOS Catalinasudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+macOS Catalina sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

-macOS Mojavesudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume
+macOS Mojave sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume

 4. Enter your admin password if required and hit Return/Enter.